-The Per-protocol Population will consist of all treated subjects followed for 4 Weeks and with weight change of no more than five percent (5%) of total body weight at the time the 4-Week images are taken compared to the weight taken at the first treatment visit.
-Since significant weight change may affect the effectiveness of the treatment, the primary efficacy analysis will be performed based on this study population.
+The Per-protocol Population will consist of all treated subjects followed for 12 weeks and with weight change of no more than five percent (5%) of total body weight at the time the 12-week images are taken compared to the weight taken at the photo visit.
+Since significant weight change will affect the images, the primary efficacy analysis will be performed based on this study population.
 Subjects who do not complete treatment will not be included in the efficacy analyses.